portworx/px-docs/release-notes/portworx-enterprise.md

 * Improvements in unmount/detach handling in kubernetes to handle different POD clean up behaviors for deployments and statefulsets

+### Errata

+* If two containers using the same shared volume are run in the same node using docker, when one container exits, the container's connection to the volume will get disrupted as well.
+Workaround is to run containers using shared volume in two different portworx nodes

 ## 1.2.9 Release notes